Master hexagonal architecture in Rust

 Hexagonal architecture brings order to chaos and flexibility to fragile programs by making it easy to create modular applications where connections to the outside world always adhere to the most important API of all: your business domain.

-Separation of concerns, Rust-style
+Separation of concerns, the Rust way

 Our transition to hexagonal architecture begins here.
 We'll move from a tightly coupled, untestable nightmare to a happy place where production doesn't fall over at 3am.